teuben/teunix/Env/UMD/vpn.md

 ## Connection speeds

 Evolving story that scp a file between UMD and home suffers from being on VPN.

+## Local printing

+This never worked on auto-detected printed on linux.
+Seemed fine on mac.
+Needs to be tested again on version 1050.

 ## CLI upgrading